jelorniejarrett/CaribPastPapersHub/README.md

 # Educational Website Project

-A web-based platform designed to provide users with access to educational resources.
-This project focuses on frontend development, layout design, and user navigation.
+A website developed for delivering access to educational resources.
+It is a frontend project for designing the user interface and navigation.

 ## Features
-- Multi-page website structure
+- Multisite page setup
-- Organized navigation system
+- Proper navigation scheme
-- Responsive layout design
+- Responsive page layout
-- Display of educational content/resources
+- Delivery of educational information
-- Clean and structured user interface
+- Properly structured UI

-## Technologies Used
+## Coding Languages Used
 - HTML5
 - CSS3
 - JavaScript

-## Project Purpose
+## Purpose of this Assignment
-This project was developed as part of an academic assignment to demonstrate understanding of web development fundamentals and user interface design.
+The assignment has been created in order to deliver the knowledge gained through an academic project about basic web development concepts.

-## Concepts Demonstrated
+## Web Development Concepts
-- Semantic HTML structure
+- HTML semantics
-- CSS styling and layout design
+- CSS styling/layout design
-- Basic JavaScript interactivity
+- JavaScript interactions
-- Navigation and user experience design
+- Navigation/user experience design

-## Future Improvements
+## Possible Upgrades
-- Add search functionality
+- Add search features
-- Integrate backend/database for dynamic content
+- Include backend/databases
-- Improve responsiveness for mobile devices
+- Enhance responsiveness